1. These terms

 A) These are the terms and conditions on which we take bookings for our retreats, bell tents, pitch your own, the Keep and/or events/tours.

 B) Please read these terms carefully before you make your booking with us.
 These terms tell you who we are, how we will take your booking, how the contract between you and us for your booking is formed, how you and we may change or end the contract, what to do if there is a problem and other important information.
 If you think that there is a mistake in these terms, please contact us to discuss.

 C) Please note, some parts of these terms only apply to consumers and other parts only apply to business customers.
 We will make it clear if this is the case.
 You are a consumer if you are an individual acting for purposes that are wholly or mainly outside your trade, business, craft or profession.
 You are a business customer if you are acting for purposes relating to your trade, business, craft or profession, whether acting personally or through another person acting in your name or on your behalf.

 2. Information about us and how to contact us

-A) We are Cabilla Cornwall, trading as Cabilla Coaching Ltd which is owned by the Hanbury-Tenison family.
+A) We are Cabilla Cornwall, trading as Cabilla Cornwall Ltd which is owned by the Hanbury-Tenison family.
 Our postal address is Cabilla Cornwall, Cabilla Manor, Cardinham, Cornwall, PL30 4DW.